JPStupfel/ready-set-bid/README.md

 Note, for numbers 1 & 2 you will need a paid google maps api subscription.
 To do so, follow the prompts on this page: https://developers.google.com/maps/documentation/javascript/get-api-key

-1. Google Maps Javascript API, you must create a .env file in the client directory and include REACT_APP_API_KEY= Your API Key here.
+1. Google Maps Javascript API, you must create a .env file in the client directory and include GOOGLE_MAPS_API_KEY= Your API Key here.

-2. Google Maps Geocoding API, you must create a .env file in the root directory and include API_KEY= Your API Key here.
+2. Google Maps Geocoding API, you must create a .env file in the root directory and include GOOGLE_GEOCODING_API_KEY= Your API Key here.

 3. You will need to sign up for a Cloudinary account at https://cloudinary.com/.
 In the Cloudinary home menu, navigate to the "getting started" icon.
 Then select 'Configure your SDK' > Start configuring.
 Under "Ruby", copy the code in the lower window.
 Then create a file cloudinary.yml file in your config directory.
 Finally, paste the copied code into this file.